Welcome to our website.

 For security reasons and for a better surfing experience, we ask you to update your browser to the latest version.

 Platinum is highly valued as a precious metal and an industrial metal.
 It is the least reactive metal known to man and has remarkable resistance to corrosion.
-Platinum was used by the Egyptians 3000 years ago and used throughout Central and South America by the Incas as early as 200 BC.
+Platinum was used by the Egyptians 3000 years ago.
 Because its melting point is much higher than gold its global use occurred later than gold.

 Although heavier and harder than gold and silver its name is derived from the Spanish term ‘platina’, which means “little silver”.
 Prior to 1820, Colombia was the only source of platinum followed by Russia and Canada where, as today, platinum is present as a by-product mainly in Nickel deposits.
 The discovery in 1924 in South Africa of the world’s largest platinum deposit provided a source to meet the worlds growing needs for industrial applications and jewellery, with the region today responsible for over 75% of global mined supply.